-- Gain in efficiency.
-A new boiler is considered to be at least 85% efficient and rated A or B on the SEDBUK (Seasonal Efficiency of Domestic Boilers in the UK) rating system.
+- A gain in efficiency: a new boiler is considered to be at least 85% efficient and rated A or B on the SEDBUK (Seasonal Efficiency of Domestic Boilers in the UK) rating system.
 An old boiler, on the contrary, is considered to be G, which means that it is less than 70% efficient.
 Thus, switching to a new system can considerably increase the performance of your heating system and hence you will benefit from a cosy and warm accommodation.

-- Increase heating control.
-You can nowadays find TRVs (Thermostatic Radiator Valves)-also called room thermostats- among new boiler systems.
-This tool allows you to set a desired temperature according to your preferences for each specific room of your real estate.
+- Increase heating control: you can nowadays find TRVs (Thermostatic Radiator Valves)-also called room thermostats- among new boiler systems.
+This tool allows you to set the desired temperature according to your preferences for each specific room of your real estate.
 When the temperature is reached, the radiator turns off, enabling you to save energy and thus money.
 For example, in order not to waste energy, you can set a low temperature in areas that you do not use that often.

-- Save space.
-The new boiler generation are way smaller than the old ones.
-Moreover, you can now sit them on walls rather than floors.
+- Save space: the new boiler generation is way smaller than the old ones.
+Moreover, you can now set them on walls rather than floors.
 Therefore, you can use the space left by your old boiler for diverse purposes and you are free to choose the location of your new boiler.

 According to your needs and your property’s characteristics, several types of boilers are available.They differ mainly depending on the fuel being used during the combustion process: oil, gas (propane), wood, wood pellets.